You don't get it! They're fattening us up to eat us!

 - The Simpsons:

-- Zig-Zagged in one Halloween episode, the eponymous family is abducted by aliens, who claim they will take them to their heaven-like planet.
+- Zig-Zagged in the first Halloween episode, the eponymous family is abducted by aliens, who claim they will take them to their heaven-like planet.
 While on the ship, the Simpsons are fed a lot and are weighted after each meal.
 Lisa then finds a book that is titled "How to cook Humans".
 One alien then blows off some dust on the cover, revealing that the book is actually called "How to cook for Humans".
 Lisa then blows some more dust off, making the title "How to cook forty Humans".
 Finally, the alien blows one last bit of dust, revealing that the full title of the book is "How to cook for forty Humans".
-The aliens then get fed up with how rude the Simpsons were and take them back home, while telling them about the infinite pleasure they would have had on their planet.
+The aliens were horrified that the Simpsons believe they would eat them, and get fed up with how rude they were by pigging out.
+Then the aliens take them back home, while telling them about the infinite pleasure they would have had on their planet.

 Lisa: Oh, this is horrible!